 - After it is reduced, strain bones out and place the clear broth back in the pot.

 - In a large pot add water and bring to a boil.
-Add your udon noodles and cook according to the packages directions.
+Add your udon noodles and cook according to the package's directions.
 I usually boil them for a couple of minutes until they are warm.
+Strain and rinse the noodles.

-- Add noodles and let simmer for about 10 minutes before serving.
-It is nice to allow the noodles to soak up the juices and seasonings.
+- Add cooked noodles and snow peas to the soup broth and let simmer for about 10 minutes before serving, allowing the noodles to soak up the juices and seasonings.

 - Serve in a big soup bowl and top with sliced cooked chicken, fresh chopped green onions, squares of seaweed, furikake and freshly ground pepper.